-Each of the 28 interviewees were asked what they see as the biggest remaining barriers to electrifying transit bus fleets.
+Each of the 29 interviewees were asked what they see as the biggest remaining barriers to electrifying transit bus fleets.
 The responses were collated and are presented in Figure 14.
-Note that the sum of column 3 - the number of interviewees citing each barrier - is greater than 28, as many interviewees listed more than one barrier.
+The sum of column 3 - the number of interviewees citing each barrier - is greater than 29, as many interviewees listed more than one barrier.